Frequently Asked Questions

 - What if I want to study abroad?

-- Do courses taken elsewhere count toward my English major?
+- Do courses taken during study abroad count toward my English major?

 How do I declare a major in English?

-Contact Karmen Duke at 631-7226.
-She will set up an appointment with the Director of Undergraduate Studies or another faculty member, who will discuss the major with you, explain the requirements, and help you choose your first majors-level classes.
+Contact Kelly Huth in the English Dept., 233 Decio Hall, or at 631-7226.
+She will set up an appointment with the Director of Undergraduate Studies, who will discuss the major with you, explain the requirements, and help you choose your first majors-level classes.

 Can I declare an English major while studying abroad?